niklaskobi/django-sso/README.md

 ##### Deauthenticate

-When user somewhere requested deauthentication.
-This event will casts to all active subordinated services.
+When user requested for deauthentication at any service.
+This event will be emitted to all active subordinated services.

 ```json
 {